Newiie/pokemonWeb/README.md

-# PokemonGame
+# Pokemon Memory Card Game with React and PokeAPI

+Welcome to the Pokemon Memory Card Game, powered by React and data sourced from PokeAPI!

-In this game, players can choose from three difficulty levels: easy, medium, and hard.
-Your task is to remember the locations of the Pokemon cards and match them correctly.
-But be careful!
-If you click on the same card twice, you'll lose the game.
+Get ready to test your memory skills with this fun and engaging game.
+Your task is to match pairs of Pokemon cards by flipping them over two at a time.
+But remember, if you flip the same card twice, you'll lose!

-Get ready to test your memory skills and embark on an exciting journey through the world of Pokemon!
-Choose your difficulty level and let the games begin!
+Each card features a unique Pokemon species fetched from the vast PokeAPI database, providing an immersive and exciting gaming experience.

+Are you ready to catch 'em all and become a Pokemon Memory Master?
+Let's play!

 GameLink: https://pokemonpartial.netlify.app/